-We live now in a pervasive cyber world where most of the people use their smart devices in all life aspects.
-Although this pervasive computing facilitates our work/life activities, it is important and necessary to know how to secure our data and preserve our privacy.
-In Privacy Flag project, we surveyed the cyber-activities that users commonly do with their computers and smart devices to identify possible privacy leaks and recommend trusted tools that mitigate or prevent these leaks.
-The conducted survey included a wide range of cyber-activities from surfing the Internet and sending instant messages to securely managing the user credentials.
+We increasingly live in a pervasive cyber world where many people use their smart devices across all aspects of their lives.
+Although pervasive computing facilitates our work/life activities, it is important to know both how to secure our data, and preserve our privacy.
+In the Privacy Flag project, we have surveyed common cyber-activities that users engage in with their computers and smart devices, to identify possible privacy leaks, and to recommend trusted tools that mitigate or prevent these leaks.
+The survey that was conducted examined a wide range of cyber-activities, from surfing the Internet and sending instant messages, to securely managing user credentials.

-Here, we provide the best practices for the most common cyber-activities to increase the public awareness about security and privacy and also recommend trusted tools that help users to follow these best practices to preserve their cyber-security and privacy.
+Below, we provide best practice guidance for the most common cyber-activities with the aim of increasing public awareness about security and privacy.
+We also recommend trusted tools that can help users to use these best practices to preserve their cyber-security and privacy.

-While users browse the web, they leave footprints or traces behind them, whether locally on their machines or remotely on the web servers.
-However, there are some tips that can mitigate this problem:
+When users browse the web, they leave ‘digital footprints’ or traces behind them, either locally on their machines, or remotely on the web servers.
+However, there are some tips that can mitigate privacy risks:

 A. Private Browser Window